adammanning/CS3200Notes/AuthorizationAssignment.md

 1. **HACK**
 	- Cookies allow us to have a session
 	- Not so much a hack, rather it's more like a technique

+"There are two hard things in computer science..."

+## Resources
+- User
+- Session

+## PassLib
+Use PassLib for password encryption

+Install:
+- pip install passlib[bcrypt]

+Usage:
+- from passlib.hash import bcrypt
+- hash = bcrypt.hash("penguin") # ONLY USED FOR REGISTERING